 "Citing the repetition of motifs and subjects in Dutch Golden Age art as evidence of a conservative, market-driven conventionality has long been a commonplace, yet the nature of convention and repetition is not in actuality self-evident.
 Angela K. Ho’s *Creating Distinctions in Dutch Genre Painting: Repetition and Invention* offers a fresh interrogation of repetition as an artistic strategy [...]
 The result is a book that often hovers attentively over the connoisseur’s shoulder but lingers longest and most satisfyingly at the painter’s side." - Elisabeth Berry Drago, Renaissance Quarterly

 "Ho’s thesis is a compelling one that goes far in explaining the readily observable phenomena of repetition and invention in seventeenth-century Dutch genre painting." - Wayne Franits, Syracuse University, CAA Reviews

-Winner of the 2017 Historians of Netherlandish Art (HNA) Awards on Northern Art!
+Winner of the 2017 Historians of Netherlandish Art (HNA) Grant on Northern Art!